 In fact, white potatoes have more potassium than bananas!

-In TCM, the Lycium chinense plant is used in a tea to lower blood pressure.
+In TCvM, the Lycium chinense plant is used in a tea to lower blood pressure.
 Lycium chinense contains kukoamines, a blood-pressure lowering molecule.

 Research from the Institute for Food Research in Norwich shows potatoes also contain kukoamines.